 “When I'm interviewing I'm typically just gauging their interest in the firm, and whether they can articulate an interest in Mayer Brown in particular.”

 Each summer associate is assigned at least two mentors to steer them in the right direction, but the firm takes an autonomous approach and advises they “reach out to partners and associates with whom they have an interest in working.”
-Members of the recruiting committee and the summer program committee check in with summers throughout the process to keep an eye on which practice they'd like to join upon receiving an offer.
-Summer events include activities like summer concerts, sporting events, cooking nights and scavenger hunts but are designed to appeal to a wide range of interests and foster interaction.
+Members of the recruiting committee and the summer program committee check in with summer associates throughout the process to keep an eye on which practice they'd like to join upon receiving an offer.

 Top tips for this stage: